 - Answers can be awarded partial marks depending on on the clarity of the participants Mathematical presentation

 The highest-scoring participants each receive Certificates of Distinction and Merit.
 Each of the top 20 scorers receive a gold medal, the next 30 a silver medal and the next 50 a bronze medal.
 All medalists will also be awarded a book prize; the title varies from year to year.
-Please note that for the academic year 20/21 the top 100 scorers will all receive the same colour medal and the top 50 of those scorers a book prize.
 Each qualifying student receives a Certificate of Qualification or Participation depending on their entry route.

 Certificates are pre-populated with student names and can be downloaded and printed as soon as results are released.